top of page

 We share music.
 Love it, lump it, or live it, music works into the cracks of all of us.
 Music is about as close to magic as we get.
 It’s an intentional act with mysterious consequences.

-Which isn’t to say that science has nothing to say about music and all our minds and what, if anything, they have to say with each other.
-They do.
+Which isn’t to say that science has nothing to say about music.
 A great deal of science has been accomplished explaining the affects music has on the minds and bodies of the humans making and consuming the music.

 The science tends to agree that the affects are varied and surprising.
-They’re varied and surprising, though, to science.
-To most of us, it’s intuitive that music will help me stay calm during spinal surgery or before a test or if I’m preparing for public speaking.
+To most of us, it’s intuitive that music will help us stay calm.
 The feeling is real, and it only becomes strange when experts try to explain it.
 Music occupies that eerie place where physical pleasure and mental pleasure coexist with the hints of what, for lack of a surer name, is usually called a soul.

 Happiness and Music